Judgment and the Laws of the Universe20 Jun 2016, by Doctrines in

-Our world has become so secularized that most people no longer remember the four last things: Death, Judgment, Hell and Heaven.
-The quest for miracle has overshadowed these thing in many minds, yet they remain realities we cannot change, they are facts of life we must face.
+Our world has become so secularized that most people no longer think about the four last things: Death, Judgment, Hell, and Heaven.
+The quest for a miracle has overshadowed these things in many minds, yet they remain realities we cannot change; they are facts of life we must face.

 What happens after death–the Judgment–is in a certain sense previewed and acted out in an obscure symbolic way in things that happen now.
 To put this in another way: every day we experience “judgments,” only we do not call them that; nor do we realize that that is what they are: judgments on the way we act and think and like.

 Consider this analogy.
-Suppose a man were waiting for his turn to come down in an elevator.
-In a burst of intellectual freedom he says, “This is ridiculous!
+Suppose a man was waiting for his turn to come down in an elevator.
+In a burst of intellectual freedom, he says, “This is ridiculous!
 I refuse to accept the indignity of subjecting myself to a law of gravitation that that fool, Isaac Newton, thought up and imposed on the rest of us.
 I am going to be free.”
 He proceeds to jump out the window.
-For a few seconds, or a few moments depending on the height, he seems to have proved his point.
+For a few seconds or a few moments, depending on the height, he seems to have proved his point.
 He is getting down faster.
-He is having an exhilarating experience, free fall and all the rest of it, until he hits the ground.
+He is having an exhilarating experience, free fall, and all the rest of it until he hits the ground.
 A smashed body is the “judgment” that the law of gravitation passes on all who try to flout it.

-Suppose a man were invited to a party and he acted in a very rude way; he was critical and abusive towards his host and fellow guests.
-If he were to complain afterwards, “they avoid me” you would say to him, would you not, “What do you expect?”
+Suppose a man was invited to a party and he acted in a very rude way; he was critical and abusive towards his host and fellow guests.
+If he were to complain afterward, “they avoid me” you would say to him, would you not, “What do you expect?”
 If you were in a philosophical mood, you might go on:

-“We live in a cosmos, not in a chaos.
+“We live in a cosmos, not in chaos.
 If we choose disorder, disorder we shall have.
-If we choose to hurt others and tear at them, we enter into a spiritual darkness in which we no longer see good as good, but as evil.
-In that darkness we have chosen to enter we are poisoned with aversion from good.
-We are filled with bitterness, frustration and hate.
+If we choose to hurt others and tear at them, we enter into spiritual darkness in which we no longer see good as good, but as evil.
+In that darkness, we have chosen to enter we are poisoned with aversion from good.
+We are filled with bitterness, frustration, and hate.
 If we encounter Honesty in our place of work we do not admire it, we fear it.
 If we meet Integrity we feel threatened by it.
 That is our Judgment.”